-Monotype recently announced the newest member of its Typeface family: Metro Nova, the modern rebirth of a once popular typeface that fell out of use in the 20th century.
-Type designer Toshi Omagari updated the design to expand its usefulness to meet a wide range of digital requirements.
-Metro Nova appeals to today’s design sensibilities without sacrificing the essence of the original.
+Monotype recently announced the newest member of its typeface family: Quire Sans, the modern rebirth of book typefaces from the 15th century.
+Type designer Jim Ford updated the design to expand its usefulness to meet a wide range of digital requirements.
+Quire Sans appeals to today’s design sensibilities, without sacrificing the essence of the original.

 This month typography and design fans globally have heralded the relaunch of The Recorder.
 Originally published in 1902 as a method to highlight the history of typography and products used within the industry, The Recorder was primarily known as a trade magazine until the early 1970’s.
 Now, with a brilliant redesign and relaunch, it celebrates the relevancy of type in today’s culture.
 Furthermore »

 Over the next several weeks here on Felt & Wire, we’re celebrating the Makers of our Mohawk Maker Quarterly Issue No. 4.
 In our issue about community, Geoff McFetridge talks about working in different disciplines and how he applies that concept to his work.
 Geoff is an artist based in Los Angeles, California, and is known for being a double threat in creating impactful work for both personal and commercial art projects.
 He’s worked with clients such as Warby Parker, Nike, Pepsi, the New York Times, and Comcast, but has also worked on a broad range of powerful, communicative and illustrative personal projects.

 Our recent release of the Mohawk Maker Quarterly Issue No. 4, celebrates community and the makers who contribute or work within them.
 We’re continuing our coverage of the makers featured in the newest issue, and recently chatted with Nicole Katz, owner of Paper Chase Press, about her business and craft.